prionindustries/zzz/MFY.md

-# MFY Flake Guide
+# ZZZ Flake Guide

-Welcome to **MFY** – a NixOS flake that applies a "neon-horrified" twist on the traditional Dracula theme.
+Welcome to **ZZZ** – a NixOS flake that applies a "neon-horrified" twist on the traditional Dracula theme.
 If you enjoy deep purples and vibrant highlights but want something even darker and more intense, this flake is for you.

 ## Features